December is such a magical time! Outside of the classroom, I love all of the lights, the special ornaments on my tree, and the family celebrations.

 9. France: A Kids Picture Book About France by Jasmine Williams

 Students can dive right into the French culture by learning a bit about the history of France, some famous people from France, and some historical sites there too.
 Interesting information about French food, the Tour de France and animals which are native to France are also presented in this simple but informative book.

 This easy to read book is told from the perspective of a child who lives in Brazil.
 Your students will enjoy hearing what day to day life is like in another country.
 Topics such as what clothing is worn, what food is eaten, and what the land looks like are included.
 The book is part of a series of books about different countries such as Living in South Africa, Living in Mexico, Living in Australia, Living in Italy, and Living in China.

 I really like this book because it tells the story of a little girl named Sadie, whose family celebrates both Christmas and Hanukkah.
 In Sadie’s home, she has golden gelt (coins) under the Christmas tree, candy canes on eight menorah branches, and sings songs about the Macabees and the manger.
 While this book shows how some American families may blend traditions from two different backgrounds, if you’d like to showcase Israel and Hanukkah specifically, I would also recommend The Story of Hanukkah by David A. Adler.

 Finally, if you need a new holiday resource, I created a very complete Holidays Around the World for Older Kids (3rd – 6th grade).
-This resource includes 18 countries, traditions passages, and comprehension questions for each country, as well as geography pages, maps, and more!
-Besides Christmas, it includes Diwali, Kwanzaa, Ramadan, St. Lucia’s, and Hanukkah!
+This resource includes 20 countries, traditions passages, and comprehension questions for each country, as well as geography pages, maps, and more!
+Besides Christmas, it includes Diwali, Kwanzaa, Ramadan, St. Lucia’s, Passover, The Lunar New Year, and Hanukkah!